God Makes All Things New

 Moving On In The Life of Prayer

-Wouldn't it be great if we could come to prayer with open-eyed wonder as one at sea might scan the horizon for a new land?
-Prayer will take on new meaning for all of us if we come expecting that the One who makes all things new will change a drab routine into a new, perhaps an exciting ... certainly a refreshing, experience in the daily living of "now".
+Wouldn't it be great if we could come to prayer as one at sea might scan the horizon for a new land?
+Prayer will take on new meaning for all of us if we expect that the one who makes all things new will change a drab routine into a new, perhaps an exciting, indeed a refreshing experience in daily living.